Jay-study-nildana/CSharpForStudents/docs/readme.md

-# C Sharp for Students
+# C Sharp for Students - Version 1.0.3

 Welcome to my repository that contains example code from many years of coding and teaching.